ReactiveSets/toubkal/README.md

-Writing a complex application is hard-enough, add to this any significantly-complex authorization scheme and the whole thing breaks appart, slows-down to a crawl, clutters the code with plenty of unspotted security holes throughout every part of the application, and every now and then exposes end-user data to unauthorized users.
+Writing a complex application is hard-enough, add to this any significantly-complex authorization scheme and the whole thing breaks appart, slows-down to a crawl, clutters the code with plenty of unspotted security holes throughout every part of the application, and every now and then exposes end-users' data to unauthorized users.

 Most companies try to get away with it by sweeping each leak under the carpet and promissing end-users that this will never happen again, or better yet, that this never happened.
 Internally,